grafana/writers-toolkit/docs/sources/writing-guide/topic-types/index.md

 ### When to combine tasks into a single topic

 In some cases task topics are standalone and are not combined with any other content.
-In other cases, it is appropriate to combine multiple task topics into a single markdown file.
+In other cases, it is appropriate to combine multiple task topics into a single Markdown file.
 Combining tasks into a single topic limits the number of entries in the table of contents, which reduces user scrolling and clicking, and provides for a more enjoyable user experience.

-> **Note:** Do not randomly combine content into the same markdown file.
+> **Note:** Do not randomly combine content into the same Markdown file.
 When you combine content without a good reason, you can inadvertently hide content from the user.

 Consider the following guidelines when you combine multiple task topics: